-Matchmaking is the process whereby potential trading partners become aware of each other's existence [8].
+Matchmaking is the process whereby potential trading partners become aware of each other's existence [13].
 A buyer wishing to purchase access to a service must locate potential service providers able to meet its needs.
 The buyer's requirements may initially be not fully specified, and the service providers may be able to offer a range of services.
 The process of matchmaking should not result in the service becoming fully specified: this is the purpose of the negotiation phase which follows.
 Instead, the matchmaking phase should result in a buyer (or service provider) having a list of potential trade partners, each with an associated partially specified service description.
 This description defines the set of possible services the provider can offer which are of interest to the buyer.

 There are many different protocols which can be used to accomplish this.
-Work on information brokerage using KQML identified the majority of these [10].
-Here, we list some canonical examples.
-For more, see [10] or the FIPA proposed standards [11].
+Work on information brokerage using KQML [5] or the FIPA proposed standards [6] have identified the majority of these.